For specific questions about how our process works and who we partner with please check out our FAQ below.

 Accreditation can last anywhere from 3 months to 1 year depending on what type of documents are submitted to verify accreditation.
 Individuals or entities qualifying using the asset test or using the 3rd party verification form to verify accreditation will have a valid status for up to 3 months.
 Individuals qualifying under the income standard that submit relevant tax documents will have a valid accreditation status for one year.

 If using the net worth standard to verify accreditation, individuals may be asked to submit a credit check.
 Quire needs to ensure that investors have no debts other than primary mortgages that would lower their asset worth below $1 million.

 The minimum investment size is determined by each company on Quire.
-It often ranges from $1,000 per investment to $5,000 per investment.
+It is often around $2,500 per investment.

-The investment closing process begins once the company’s fundraising goals have been met.
-The entire process typically lasts 1-2 months
+The investment closing process typically begins once the company’s fundraising goals have been met.
+The entire process typically lasts two to four weeks.

 Investing in early-stage private companies is about as risky as investing gets.
 You should expect most companies to fail, in which case investors will lose all of their invested capital.
 Do not invest any money you cannot comfortably afford to lose.

 Quire works with companies that have engaged communities, great products, influential founders, and important missions.
 Each company is also backed by one or more reputable VC firms.